 Remembrance tourism: an economic and cultural pillar

 Year after year, these beaches attract visitors of all nationalities, who come to pay their respects and understand what was at stake in these decisive battles.
 The sites boast interactive museums, impressive memorials and cemeteries where combatants of many nationalities are laid to rest.
+The D-Day tourism corridor already welcomes around 1.8 million visitors a year and generated an estimated 700 million euros in economic impact in 2022, supporting more than 8,400 direct and indirect jobs in the region (source: Normandy regional tourism board).
 These elements not only contribute to historical education, but also enrich the local economy.

 Résonance Culturelle et Contemporaine